adrianhuber17/chat-app/ReadMe.md

 # Tech Stack 📚

-**Client:** ReactJS, JavaScript, socket.io
+**Client:** JavaScript, ReactJS, socket.io

-**Server:** Python, Flask, Flask-RESTx, SQLAlchemy, PostgreSQL, flask-socketio
+**Server:** Python, Flask, Flask-RESTX, gunicorn, SQLAlchemy, flask-socketio

 **Database:** PostgreSQL

 **Other:** Docker

-# Configuring the repo for the first time and running application
+# Configuring the repo for the first time and running the application

 ## Docker